 As of 2019 there are a total of 730 global clinical trials taking place, with 63 trials in phase I, 132 trials in phase II, 101 trials in phase III and the remaining in phase IV and pre-clinical stages.

 Can ISSAR soon reach patients with their potentially safe, effective and unique anti-inflammatory molecule for IBD?

 ISSAR’s 217- An anti-inflammatory molecule for IBD

-Issar has developed a novel non-biologic, non-steroidal, synthetic, small peptide of 10 amino acids, for angiogenesis related diseases and inflammatory disorders.
+Issar has developed a novel non-biologic, the non-steroidal, synthetic, small peptide of 10 amino acids, for angiogenesis-related diseases and inflammatory disorders.
 This novel peptide drug targets the VEGFR-2 which is the major receptor for angiogenesis function.

 Issar’s IS-217, has successfully proven its potential to arrest angiogenesis and reduce inflammatory cytokine levels in preclinical studies.
 Issar’s preclinical studies have shown that IS-217 alone is a highly effective agent for IBD.